Eternal inflation: Inflation, eternal inflation, and the multiverse

 In 1983, it was shown that inflation could be eternal, leading to a multiverse in which space is broken up into bubbles or patches whose properties differ from patch to patch spanning all physical possibilities.

 Paul Steinhardt, who produced the first example of eternal inflation, eventually became a strong and vocal opponent of the theory.
 He argued that the multiverse represented a breakdown of the inflationary theory, because, in a multiverse, any outcome is equally possible, so inflation makes no predictions and, hence, is untestable.
 Consequently, he argued, inflation fails a key condition for a scientific theory.

 Both Linde and Guth, however, continued to support the inflationary theory and the multiverse.
 Guth declared:

 According to Linde, "It's possible to invent models of inflation that do not allow a multiverse, but it's difficult.
 Every experiment that brings better credence to inflationary theory brings us much closer to hints that the multiverse is real."

-In 2018 the late Stephen Hawking and Thomas Hertog published a paper in which the need for an infinite multiverse vanishes as Hawking describes their theory gives universes which are "reasonably smooth and globally finite".
-The theory uses the holographic principle to define an 'exit plane' from the timeless state of eternal inflation, the universes which are generated on the plane are described using a redefinition of the no-boundary wavefunction, in fact the theory requires a boundary at the beginning of time.
+In 2018 Stephen Hawking and Thomas Hertog published a paper in which the need for an infinite multiverse vanishes as Hawking says their theory gives universes which are "reasonably smooth and globally finite".
+The theory uses the holographic principle to define an 'exit plane' from the timeless state of eternal inflation.
+The universes which are generated on the plane are described using a redefinition of the no-boundary wavefunction - in fact the theory requires a boundary at the beginning of time.
 Stated simply Hawking says that their findings "imply a significant reduction of the multiverse" which as the University of Cambridge points out, makes the theory "predictive and testable" using gravitational wave astronomy.